MicrosoftDocs/customer-insights/ci-docs/journeys/admin-best-practices.md

 ## Trials

-See details about creating trials here [Sign-up for trials](trial-signup.md).
+See details about creating trials here: [Sign-up for trials](trial-signup.md).
 You can convert a trial app to a paid subscription using the in-app purchase process.
 Learn more: [Purchase a license directly from a Customer Insights - Journeys trial](direct-purchase.md).

 ## Data transfer